 Jason explains, “I spent the better part of more than two years in my room.
 We live well over an hour out of the city, so trips to the hospital in my chair were long and extremely painful.
 I would not be able to leave my bed for a whole week after, just trying to relieve the pain”.

-Quickly after his diagnosis, the pain became too much for Jason to use his existing wheelchair for more than a couple of hours at a time.
-With no funding available to purchase the new tilting wheelchair he so desperately needed, Jason was forced to spend every day limited to the surrounds of his bedroom.
+The pain became too much for Jason to use his existing wheelchair for more than a couple of hours at a time.
+With no funding available to purchase the new tilting wheelchair, Jason was forced to spend every day limited to the surrounds of his bedroom.

 Diane is Jason’s mum, best friend and full-time carer.
-The two are very close and spend almost all their time together.
-But Diane experiences her own health concerns and with Jason not being able to use his wheelchair, the extra support he needed day-to-day placed a large amount of strain on her too.
+The two are very close and spend almost all their time together, but with Jason not being able to use his wheelchair, the extra support he needed day-to-day placed a large amount of strain on her too.

 “I was spending 90% of my time in bed.
-And for mum, who is my full-time carer, as well as me, it was getting too hard.
+And for mum, who is my full-time carer, it was getting too hard.
 It was a lot for mum and I feared I would eventually have had to look for some alternate care options,” said Jason.

 Thanks to Youngcare’s generous supporters, Youngcare could grant Jason the funds he needed to upgrade his electric wheelchair.
 Having the new chair means Jason can get back to living the young life he enjoys; seeing his friends, volunteering and taking trips to the city.